tillitis/dev-tillitis/hugo/content.castor/unlocked/_index.md

 you.

 {{< hint danger >}}
-The below instructions require some computer knowledge and are only recommended for advanced users.
+The below instructions are only recommended for advanced users.
 If you do not know what you are doing, you can either brick your TKey or create a TKey that has security vulnerabilities.

 If you are unsure, please reach out to Tillitis and friends at the `#tillitis` channel on the [OFTC IRC network](https://www.oftc.net/)